 Recently, security expert Wietze Beukema reported that more than 300 Windows 10 executables are vulnerable to DLL hijacking attacks.

 DLL hijacking is a popular method of delivering and executing malicious payloads on the Windows platform.
-(DLLs are Dynamic Link Libraries, which Windows apps use to perform various functionality, such as a “Save” dialog.)
+(DLLs are Dynamic Link Libraries, which Windows apps use to perform various functions, such as a “Save” dialog.)

 However, Mac users shouldn’t let their guard down, as a new wave of Mac malware was recently discovered spreading via poisoned YouTube video search results on Google.
 The user is diverted to malicious web pages that display a notice saying Flash Player requires an update.